DevikaNair90/2018-05-22-git_dspg/README.md

 divergence in commits has to do with 'state' at that time and where the next commit took place

 My favorite movie is GATTACA.

+Conflicts: You can edit same file at same time and nothing terrible will happen if the edit occurs in different locations.